ScooloV/bbpedia/docs/death_zone/new_inducements.md

 If a Get the Ref result is rolled on the Kick-off Event table, roll again it takes a particularly riled-up crowd to want to advance on Korensson.

-### 0-1 BIASED REFEREE: J0RM THE 0GRE
+### 0-1 BIASED REFEREE: JORM THE OGRE

-120,000 G0LD PIECES (80,000 G0LD PIECES F0R TEAMS WITH THE 'BRIBERY AND C0RRUPTI0N' SPECIAL RULE), AVAILABLE T0 ANY TEAM
+120,000 GOLD PIECES (80,000 GOLD PIECES FOR TEAMS WITH THE 'BRIBERY AND CORRUPTION' SPECIAL RULE), AVAILABLE TO ANY TEAM

 *Several seasons ago, the Society Against the Stereotyping of Ogres ran a campaign that spanned billboards, programmes and even Cabalvision ad breaks, seeking to overcome the cliche that the average Ogre is a mindless creature.
 Their champion was an Ogre called Jorm, who applied to the RARG Training Programme in the hope of becoming a referee.
 He passed with flyinng colours but, in hindsight, this was probably due to political spin rather than any aptitude on his part because, if anything, Jorm has proved the cliche to be entirely correct.
 Jorm has become notorious for his single-minded dislike of cheaters and his very straightforward approach to dealing with them.
 Often, this approach has extended to over-excited fans, with Jorm often taking it upon himself to assert order upon the stands!*

-**JORM D0ESN'T LIKE CHEATERS!**
+**JORM DOESN'T LIKE CHEATERS!**

 Jorm is always on the lookout for dirty play, and misses very little.
 If any player on the opposing team commits a Foul but a double is not rolled when making either the Armour roll or Injury roll, roll a D6:

 * On a roll of 4+, Jorm has spotted the cheat and rolls up his sleeves to deliver his own form of justice.
 * On a roll of 1-3, the player manages to avoid the ref's attention.

 Once spotted by Jorm in this way (and only in this way), the player that committed the Foul is immediately Knocked Down.
 When a player is Knocked Down by Jorm, you may apply a +1 modifier to either the Armour roll or Injury roll.
 This modifier may be applied after the roll has been made.